-Furthermore, $\alpha$ is valid if and only if $\neg \alpha$ is not $\mathsf{ILUPP}{Meas}$ -satisfiable, so we have also that problem of a validity of a formula is decidable as well.
+Furthermore, α is valid if and only if $\neg \alpha$ is not ILUPP{Meas}-satisfiable, so we have also that problem of a validity of a formula is decidable as well.

-4 A complete axiomatization of ILUPP
+4 A Complete Axiomatization of ILUPP

 Having settled the decidability issue for the logic ILUPP, we turn to the problem of developing an axiomatic system for the logic ILUPP.
-That system will be denoted by $Ax{\mathsf{ILUPP}}$ .
+That system will be denoted by Ax{ILUPP} .

 We start with the observation that, like any other real-valued probabilistic logic, ILUPP is not compact.
-Indeed, consider the set of formulas T $\{\neg U{=0}\alpha\} \cup \{U{<\frac{1}{\alpha}}\alpha \mid n \text{ is a positive integer }\}.$ Obviously, every finite subset of T is $ILUPP{Meas}$ -satisfiable, but the set T is not.
-Consequently, any finitary axiomatic system would be incomplete [32].
+Indeed, consider the set of formulas $T = \{\neg U{=0}\alpha\} \cup \{U{<\frac{1}{n}}\alpha \mid n\}$ is a positive integer $\}$.
+Obviously, every finite subset of T is ILUPP{Meas}-satisfiable, but the set T is not.
+Consequently, any finitary axiomatic system would be incomplete (van der Hoek 1997).
 In order to achieve completeness, we use two infinitary rules of inference, with countably many premises and one conclusion.

 In order to axiomatize upper and lower probabilities, we need to completely characterize them with a small number of properties.
-There are many complete characterizations in the literature, and the earliest appears to be by Lorentz [19].
+There are many complete characterizations in the literature, and the earliest appears to be by Lorentz (1952).
 We will use Theorem 1 from the previous section.

-For the logic ILUPP, we use the axiomatic system for the logic LUPP from [26].
+For the logic ILUPP, we use the axiomatic system for the logic LUPP from Savić et al. (2017a).
 We only need to modify the form of the axioms due to presence of multiple agents.
-Apart from that, it should be also mentioned that the instances of axioms are different, since in [26] the operators of upper and lower probability are applied to classical formulas only, while here their nesting is allowed.
+Apart from that, it should be also mentioned that the instances of axioms are different, since in Savić et al. (2017a) the operators of upper and lower probability are applied to classical formulas only, while here their nesting is allowed.

-$Axiom\ schemes$
+Axiom schemes